FindikBabmbino/devfolio/content/blog/Lilean/index.md

 ##My Duties

-I was the only programmer on this prototype, because of that I had to code everything from AI, player abilities, player controller, UI, Save Systems, Event systems and so on. because of this there is a lot to talk about and I don't want to bore anybody so I will just give small explanations on how I tackled some systems.
+I was the only programmer on this prototype, because of that I had to code everything from AI, player abilities, player controller, UI, Save Systems, Event systems and so on, I also handled the world building, story and dialogue on this project. because of this there is a lot to talk about and I don't want to bore anybody so I will just give small explanations on how I tackled some systems.
 I also tackled VFX, Level Design and some SFX.

 ##Player Controller